|Receive quarterly e-newsletters about the COPD Learn More Breathe Better® program and lung research.|

 Breathe California of Los Angeles County (Breathe LA)

 Breathe California of Los Angeles County (Breathe LA) conducts extensive outreach about COPD to a variety of communities including the Spanish-speaking population of Los Angeles County.
-Breathe LA's activity includes distributing co-branded COPD Learn More Breathe Better campaign materials.
+Breathe LA's activity includes distributing co-branded COPD Learn More Breathe Better program materials.
 The organization continues to be a leader on COPD by conducting research about the disease and sharing the innovations its partnering researchers develop with the larger COPD community.

 Breathe New Hampshire